Ulcer prevention

 Symptoms of pressure ulcers

 Pressure ulcers can affect any part of the body that’s put under pressure.
 They’re most common on bony parts of the body, such as the heels, elbows, hips and base of the spine.
+They often develop gradually, but can sometimes form in a few hours.

 The Society of Tissue Viability has produced a Powerpoint presentation with narration that explains why pressure ulcer risk assessment is so important.